xumj2021/xumj2021.github.io/content/post/Door To Twitter Analysis II.md

 if __name__ == "__main__":
 		for ticker in tqdm(tickerlist):
             mainparse('$%s'%ticker.strip(),'2006-03-21T00:00:00Z','2012-12-31T23:59:59Z')
             time.sleep(1)
 ```

 ## Summary and Upcoming Posts

 In this blogpost, I replicated the Tweets extraction process of Bartov, Faurel, and Mohanram (2018, TAR).
-But retreiving the tweets archive is just a very small part of the Twitter API's functions.
-In the next blogpost, I will introduce how to request the detailed user account information as well as how to check the bi-direction links between two Twitter accounts.
+But retreiving the tweets archive is just a very small part of the Twitter API's functions. *<u>In the next blogpost, I will introduce how to request the detailed user account information as well as how to check the bi-direction links between two Twitter accounts.</u>*